BSDExabio/OpenMDlr-amber/README.md

 ```

 **To Run:**
-1. Download and Install Required programs
+>1.
+Download and Install Required programs
-2. Pull Branch
+>2.
+Pull Branch
-3. Make FASTA/txt file, 8 column distance restraints file (format below), and 5 column torsion restraints file (format below)
+>3.
+Make FASTA/txt file, 8 column distance restraints file (format below), and 5 column torsion restraints file (format below)
-4. Put your parameters into fold_parameters.json (explaination below)
+>4.
+Put your parameters into fold_parameters.json (explaination below)
-4. Run fold_protein.py
+>5.
+Run fold_protein.py

-**Input to the Program (fold_parameters.json):**
+**Input to the Program:**

+**fold_parameters.json**
+>1. name of the protein (or run) as a string; this is just to identify output files, so you can really use any string you want
-1. FASTA file (or txt file) with the sequence in single letters (i.e., "NLYIQWLKDGGPSSGRPPPS")
+>2.
+FASTA file (or txt file) with the sequence in single letters (i.e., "NLYIQWLKDGGPSSGRPPPS")
-2. name of the protein as a string (used for output files)
-3. Distance Restraints list in 8 col file:
+>3.
+Distance Restraints list in 8 col file
+>4.
+Torsion Restraints list in 5 col file
+>5.
+List of Force Constants for the distance restraints as a float (in kcal/mol·Angstroms)
+>6.
+List of Force Constants for the torsion restraints as a float (in in 70 kcal/mol·rad)

+>>If the length of these Force Constant Lists is 1, then that 1 value is used for all of the simulated annealing cycles.
+>>If the length of these lists is = number of cycles, then the first value is used for the first cycle, the second value for the second cycle, and so on.
+>>If the length is > cycles, the extra values are ignored.
+>>If the length is < cycles, the first value is used for all cycles.
+>>A Force Constanat value is allow to be one.

+>7.
+Number of simulated annealing cycles to run (int)

+**Distance Restraints Format:**
-Distance Restraints File should be formatted as a list of restraints, with the following columns:
+Distance Restraints File should be formatted as a list of restraints, with the following 8 columns:

 atom1_residue_number (int), atom1_residue_name, atom1_name, atom2_residue_number (int), atom2_residue_name, atom2_name, lower_bound_distance (float), upper_bound_distance (float)